mainmatter/auto-reveal/README.md

 # auto-reveal

-Create Reveal.js presentations from markdown files.
+**The command-line interface for reveal.js presentations.**

+Create presentations from Markdown files and let auto-reveal worry about configuration, themes and setup so you can focus on your content.

 ## Installation